TayshawnH/Pick-a-Animal/README.md

 # Pick-a-Animal
-Create 2 files, an html file, and a JS file that on load of the HTML file, dynamically creates a div, inside that div a select box with 10 values.
+An html file, and a JS file that will load the HTML file, dynamically creates a div, inside that div a select box with 10 values.
 1-10 that display types of animals.
-When the user selects a value, it should print out to the right of the select box a description of that animal.
-The expectations are that the animals is a javascript object and the select box represents an array of Animals.
+When the user selects a value, it will print out to the right of the select box a description of that animal.